lucca-ferraz/nflbigdatabowl2026/README.md

-# nflbigdatabowl2026
-Ghostbusters: Back off man, I'm a Data Scientist!
+# Ghostbusters: Back off man, I'm a Data Scientist!

+## Evaluating defender movement while the ball is in the air through hypothetical distributions of ghost defenders - By Lucca Ferraz

+### University track submission for the 2026 NFL Big Data Bowl